 Birmingham Spring Convention

-On Fri 9th & Sat 10th May with 3 studies on Moses from Phil Knox and seminars on assisted dying, refugees and CS Lewis.
+On Fri 8th & Sat 9th May with 3 studies on 'Weakness our strength' from John Hindley and seminars on knife crime, faith in school and mission.
 Plus Convention Kids all day Saturday.

 At The Priory Rooms in Birmingham city centre